 At Puyloubier, the castle of the wine domain of Capitaine Danjou houses an Institution of the Légion Étrangère for the wounded legionnaires of the French Foreign Legion.
 Set in the middle of a magnificent vineyard landscape, the castle has its own museum (entrance free) with a collection of uniforms and ceramics, metalwork and bookbinding workshops.

-The peaceful Provençal village of Vauvenargues is located 14 km from Aix, at the foot of the Northern side of Sainte-Victoire.
 Just outside the village on a rocky hillock above the narrow gorge of River Cose stands the red-shuttered castle.

 In September 1958, the exiled Spanish artist Pablo Picasso acquired Vauvenargues Castle.

-Walking and other activities
+Walking and other activities in Sainte-Victoire

 Read more about walking on Sainte-Victoire on Mostly Walking.